Quisqualic acid: Use/purpose, availability, efficacy, side effects/ adverse effects

 Quisqualic acid is an excitatory amino acid (EAA) and a potent agonist of metabotropic glutamate receptors, where evidence shows that activation of these receptors may cause a long lasting sensitization of neurons to depolarization, a phenomenon called the “Quis effect ”.

-Quisqualic acid has strong excitatory effects in the spinal cords of frogs and rats as well as on the neuromuscular junction in crayfish.As template for excitotoxic models of spinal cord injury, quisqualic acid can cause excessive activation of glutamate receptors, leading to neuronal damage and loss.
+Quisqualic acid has strong excitatory effects in the spinal cords of frogs and rats as well as on the neuromuscular junction in crayfish.
+As template for excitotoxic models of spinal cord injury, quisqualic acid can cause excessive activation of glutamate receptors, leading to neuronal damage and loss.
 This excitotoxic model has been used to study the mechanisms of injury and to develop potential treatments for related conditions.
-Several studies have demonstrated experimentally the similarity between the pathology and symptoms induced by quisqualic acid injections and those observed in clinical spinal cord injuries.
+Several experimental studies have demonstrated the similarity between the pathology and symptoms induced by quisqualic acid injections and those observed in clinical spinal cord injuries.

 After administration of quis-injection, spinal neurons located close to areas of neuronal degeneration and cavitation exhibit a decrease in mechanical threshold, meaning they become more sensitive to mechanical stimuli.
 This heightened sensitivity is accompanied by prolonged after discharge responses.
 These results suggest that excitatory amino acid agonists can induce morphological changes in the spinal cord, which can lead to physiological changes in adjacent neurons, ultimately resulting in altered mechanosensitivity.